-On 1 Noven Director of 9

-WTI Managing Director

-delivering a speech at

-the Closing Ceremony
+WTI Managing Director Joseph Francois delivering a speech at the Closing Ceremony of 2020-2021

-Joseph Francois

-of 2020-2021

-Sponsorship

-In 2021, the WTl sponsored the John H. Jackson Moot Court Competition (formerly EMC).
+(formerly EMC2).

 The winning teams of the regional round and final oral round were awarded scholarships to the WTI Summer or Winter Academy.
 The best orator at the final oral round was awarded a full tuition waiver for the TRAIL+ (LLM) programme at the WTI.